Updated: May 24, 2020 (End 2042 season)

 6 - Personnel: GMs are expected to keep all teams in their organization fully staffed while in season.
 Teams found to not have a full complement of personnel by Spring Training Sim #1 will be fined a penalty of 2PP per personnel member missing to be taken out of the team’s bonus funds, if possible.
 In addition, the simmer will hire personnel for them at this point.

-Game SettingsParticipate in the BBA Community wrote: Participation Point System
+Game SettingsParticipate in The Brewster Community wrote: Participation Point System

 Every BBA General Manager is required to obtain a minimum of 20 Participation Points by the end of each season with at least 12 of those points coming from Team News.
 (In addition, General Managers with less than 3 Team News articles at the midseason update, not including any points from exporting, may be subject to removal by the Governing Board).
 To sustain a healthy, active league, the Governing Board works to ensure that all General Managers are contributing.
 Failure to earn your PPs by the stated deadline means you have given up your General Manager rights in the BBA.
 Those rights may be returned to you at the Governing Board’s discretion.
 If you are in your first or second continuous season in the BBA and you have not met minimums, chances are you will not be returned your General Manager rights.